Kellie Deeter

 Kellie Deeter is an American politician serving as a member of the Ohio House of Representatives from the 54th district.
 A Republican, she was elected in the 2024 Ohio House of Representatives election.
-Deeter is a nurse.
+Born and raised in Huron County, Deeter earned a bachelors in Nursing from Bowling Green State, and a Doctor of Nursing Practice from Maryville University of St. Louis.
+Deeter is a nurse practitioner and anesthetist.

+Committee assignments

+As of June 2026, Deeter serves on the following committees in the Ohio House.